species-names/dataset/readme.md

 # Species names dataset

+v0.0.0

 A json format dataset for scientific and common species names.

 Data is harvested mainly from https://species.wikimedia.org

+Species names are stored in json format in one file per genera.

 ## Current State
 Work in progess!
 Absolutly beta state, note that format still can change currently.

+## Todo
+- json-schema

 ## Contribute
 You can provide Pull Request to add or correct translations and species.